Skip to main content

 First-factor authentication methods

 Enable the authentication methods users can choose from at login.
 Click + Add method to enable a method.
-If this button is greyed out, all available methods are already enabled as either first or second-factor methods.
+If this button is grayed out, all available methods are already enabled.

-Optionally, set one method as preferred by clicking Make Preferred.
+To set a preferred method, click Make Preferred.
 The preferred method displays prominently on the login page, while other enabled methods appear as secondary options.
-If no method is set as preferred, all enabled methods display equally for users to choose from.
+If no method is preferred, all enabled methods display equally.

-Use the three dots menu on each enabled method to Make Preferred, Move to 2FA, or Remove it.
+Use the three-dot menu on each enabled method to Make Preferred, Move to 2FA, or Remove it.

 Available first-factor authentication methods: